Skip to main content

 POST {AGENT_VAULT_ADDR}/v1/proposals

-Authorization: Bearer {AGENT_VAULT_SESSION_TOKEN}
+Authorization: Bearer {AGENT_VAULT_TOKEN}

 Content-Type: application/json